Nina Cassian

 Nina Cassian (pen name of Renée Annie Cassian-Mătăsaru; 27 November 1924, in Galați – 14 April 2014, in New York City) was a Romanian poet, children's book writer, translator, journalist, accomplished pianist and composer, and film critic.
 She spent the first sixty years of her life in Romania until she moved to the United States in 1985 for a teaching job.
 A few years later Cassian was granted permanent asylum and New York City became her home for the rest of her life.
 Much of her work was published both in Romanian and in English.

-Life and Work
+Life and work

 Early life

 Nina Cassian was born into a Jewish family in Galați in 1924, the only child of Iosif Cassian-Mătăsaru, a translator, and an amateur singer.
 In 1926 the family moved to Brașov.
 Cassian's fascination with languages is said to date back to that time of her childhood since this is when she started spending time with children from the German and Hungarian community.
 In 1935, the family moved to Bucharest, where Cassian attended a girl's high school in the Jewish neighborhood.

 Over the years she took drawing lessons with George Loewendal and M. H. Maxy, acting lessons with Beate Fredanov and Alexandru Finți, piano and musical composition lessons with Theodor Fuchs, Paul Jelescu, Mihail Jora, and Constantin Silvestri.

+She frequented left-wing intellectual circles and joined the Union of Communist Youth at age 16.
 In 1944 she entered the Literature Department of the University of Bucharest, but abandoned her studies after one year.